Back to news

 Use the article as a decision prompt

 Summarise this AI Kick Start article for an Australian business owner.
-Focus on the useful decision, the risks, and the first practical next step: OpenRouter's State of AI: Token Trends and the Quiet Model Shift Underway
+Focus on the useful decision, the risks, and the first practical next step: OpenRouter Token Trends: The Quiet Model Shift

 Turn this into a practical roadmap.